Imagination! (Epcot)

-Imagination! (formerly The Journey Into Imagination) is a pavilion located in the World Celebration section of Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
+Imagination! (formerly Journey Into Imagination) is a pavilion located in the World Celebration section of Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
 The pavilion opened with the park in 1982, and is themed to human imagination, creativity, and the arts.
 Kodak was the former title sponsor of the pavilion.

 Attraction history

-The interior of the glass pyramid as of 2021.
+The interior of the glass pyramid as of 2026.

 While the pavilion itself has existed since 1982, it has gone through three significant phases.
 The original started out as an area in which the 3D film Magic Journeys was played with a song by the same name by the Sherman Brothers.
 The Makin' Memories slide presentation, a history of photography was the pre-show presentation.
 When Journey Into Imagination opened a year later, the area was dubbed the Journey Into Imagination Pavilion.
 From 1983 to 1986, it held Journey Into Imagination, the (upstairs) ImageWorks, and Magic Journeys.
 In 1986, however, Magic Journeys was replaced by Captain EO, a more advanced 3D film created by George Lucas and starring Michael Jackson as the title character.
 In the mid-1990s, Captain EO was replaced by Honey, I Shrunk the Audience!, starring Rick Moranis as Professor Wayne Szalinski and Eric Idle as the Imagination Institute chairman, Dr. Nigel Channing.